Green Beans with Glazed Pearl Onions

 - 2

-Prepare the onion glaze: In a small nonreactive saucepan, combine 1/4 cup vinegar, butter, vegetable oil, thyme, 1 tsp pepper, and 1/2 tsp salt.
-Stir over moderate-low heat until butter is melted.
+In small nonreactive sauce pan, combine 1/4 cup vinegar, butter, vegetable oil, thyme, 1 tsp. pepper, and 1/2 tsp salt.
+Stir over moderate low heat until butter is melted.

 - 3